HNRobert/Movefile/README.md

 If you want to package it as 32-bit exe, you should package it in 32-bit Python.

-After installation, open the 【Movefile Code】 folder, enter 【cmd】 in the path box of the folder, and then enter 【pyinstaller - i Movefile.ico - noupx Movefile.pyw -- onefile】 in the pop-up command prompt window ,then get the packed file in the output 【dist】 folder.
+After installation, open the 【Movefile Code】 folder, enter 【cmd】 in the path box of the folder, and then enter 【pyinstaller - i Movefile.ico - noupx Movefile.py -- onefile -w】 in the pop-up command prompt window ,then get the packed file in the output 【dist】 folder.

 ### Precautions before use: